 Because each artist is encouraged to draw on Richard Bock’s work, the 6018North building, and/or the work of former Chicago immigrant artists, Living Architecture looks backwards and forwards to ask vital questions about how we remember immigrant creativity to envision a new future.
 Using historical research, contemporary art practices, performance, and social engagement, artists reveal the central and defining role of immigrants in shaping and advancing Chicago’s art and design.
 Living Architecture is part of Art Design Chicago, a citywide initiative highlighting lesser-known narratives of ingenuity and perseverance, addressing artistic movements as well as the work of individual artists, including the role of immigrant communities in Chicago’s development and legacy.

 The first public tour was at Tree Studios on Saturday morning, July 28.
-Tree Studios was built by Arthur Woltersdorf, with relief sculptures by Richard Bock.
-To highlight Bock’s designs: Tom Burtonwood presented a performative maker-space, Dr. Sharon Grimes from the Richard W. Bock Sculpture Museum of Greenville University discussed Bock’s work, and Carlos Salazar Lermont presented a performance.
+Tree Studios was built by 6018 North’s architect Arthur Woltersdorf, with relief sculptures by Richard Bock.
+To highlight Bock’s designs Tom Burtonwood presented a performative maker-space, Dr. Sharon Grimes from the Richard W. Bock Sculpture Museum of Greenville University discussed Bock’s work, and Carlos Salazar Lermont presented a performance echoing Bock’s reliefs using emergency blankets and water.

 The second public tour was on Sunday, September 9.
 Water Music on the Beach began at 6018 North Kenmore within the Living Architecture exhibition.
 At 12:30 PM Balas and Wax led a procession and discussion about the materiality of migration, a force which drove people from their homes in the process of creating Lake Shore Drive in the Edgewater neighborhood.
 From Ardmore Avenue, the Suburban Piano Quartet led the tour to Lane Beach at Thorndale Avenue and Sheridan Road for performances by Simon Anderson, Katinka Kleijn with Jasmine Mendoza, Norman Long with Gwyneth Anderson and Sara Zalek, Steve Marquette with Aurora Nealand, James Singleton, and Paul Thibodeaux, AJ McClenon with Uhuru Moor, and Carlos Salazar Lermont.
 Water Music on the Beach was a collaborative project with Roman Susan Art Foundation.

 For the third public event on Saturday, September 22 ATOM-r presented Rhinestone Cowboy – a movement and augmented reality performance during the Autumn Equinox with five live cows on the 606 trail.
 This performance celebrated the Equinox and Chicago's farming roots.
-With contributions from Grace Duval, Kaitlyn Johnsen, Linda Johnsen, Tara Johnsen, Bridget Lyons, Joshua Patterson, Emma Stewart, Emily Thompson, Katherine Thompson, Kent Widman, Daneire Farms, The Trust for Public Land, and Chicago Park District.
+Participants and contributors included Grace Duval, Kaitlyn Johnsen, Linda Johnsen, Tara Johnsen, Bridget Lyons, Joshua Patterson, Emma Stewart, Emily Thompson, Katherine Thompson, Kent Widman, Daneire Farms, The Trust for Public Land, the 606, and the Chicago Park District.

-For the fourth public event on Friday, October 19 William Estrada and his Mobile Street Art Cart visited the Jeffery Manor Branch Library to create collaborative art making to engage people directly to be responsive to issues and ideas surrounding democracy, choice, and voice, using silkscreen printing.
+For the fourth public event on Friday, October 19 William Estrada and his Mobile Street Art Cart visited the Jeffery Manor Branch Library to create a collaborative For Freedoms event engaging people in responding to issues and ideas surrounding democracy, choice, and voice, using silkscreen printing.

-The fifth public event on Sunday, October 28 in Oak Park was a walking tour exploring the work of Richard Bock with Frank Lloyd Wright, featuring a discussion with Dr. Sharon Grimes from the Richard W. Bock Sculpture Museum of Greenville University, and performances by Emilio Rojas and Kioto Aoki.
+The fifth public event on Sunday, October 28 in Oak Park was a walking tour exploring the work of Richard Bock with Frank Lloyd Wright, featuring a discussion with Dr. Sharon Grimes from the Richard W. Bock Sculpture Museum of Greenville University, and a performance by Emilio Rojas at the ticket booth of the Chicago’s 1893 World’s Fair and Kioto Aoki drumming at Richard' Bock’s Horseshoe Fountain.

 Living Architecture is part of Art Design Chicago, an initiative of the Terra Foundation for American Art exploring Chicago’s art and design legacy, with presenting partner The Richard H. Driehaus Foundation.